mykelalvis/FT/Traveller/WORKING/Mongoose/Aliens of Charted Space 3.md

 Bwaps evolved on Marhaban (A5697AB-D), in the Lentuli subsector of the Empty Quarter.
 The homeworld of the Bwaps is occasionally confused with another world of the same name located in the Lishun sector which is a desert world completely devoid of moisture.
 This has been a source of some puzzlement to casual astrographic chart readers.

 Marhaban was the name given to the system by the Solomani but the word has its roots in the Arabic language.
-The Bwap have several names for their world including Wa-bawapakerwa-a-a-a-awa- pawabawabawaba, loosely meaning 'small branch of the large and great tree that floats in the endlessly vast ocean', Peka-wapawab, loosely meaning 'beloved, small branch of the great tree', and TaswaBwapeaspa, loosely meaning 'fruitful branch of the great tree'.
+The Bwap have several names for their world including Wa-bawapakerwa-a-a-a-awa-pawabawabawaba, loosely meaning 'small branch of the large and great tree that floats in the endlessly vast ocean', Peka-wapawab, loosely meaning 'beloved, small branch of the great tree', and TaswaBwapeaspa, loosely meaning 'fruitful branch of the great tree'.

 Bwaps use each of the three names for their planet under very particular circumstances.
-Wa-bawapakerwa- a-a-a-awa-pawabawabawaba is only used on formal occasions whereas Peka-wapawab is used only in an informal manner.
+Wa-bawapakerwa-a-a-a-awa-pawabawabawaba is only used on formal occasions whereas Peka-wapawab is used only in an informal manner.
 TaswaBwapeaspa is used primarily in a professional manner when the Bwaps refer to their world in a business sense.

 ### MAINWORLD DATA